 Normally, homemade vanilla extract takes 4-6 months to be completely finished, although you can start using it after only 4 weeks.
 It makes a lovely little gift in dark amber bottles (found on Amazon) with a personalized label.
 Use this faster and more frugal way, and it only will take about an hour total (maybe 15 mins longer than the “normal” vanilla extract, but you’ll save $$$ on vanilla beans):

 If that’s not enough motivation to make your own, read the ingredients on your bottle of vanilla.
-Chances are, unless you have a superbly excellent brand, there’s some weird additive or a corn sweetener in there (high fructose corn syrup, dextrose, etc.).
+Chances are unless you have a superbly excellent brand, there’s some weird additive or a corn sweetener in there (high fructose corn syrup, dextrose, etc.).
 Your vanilla will have two simple ingredients: vanilla beans and vodka.
 Done.

 Frugal and Fast Homemade Vanilla Extract: The Recipe

-Ingredients and supplies needed (from Amazon):
+Ingredients and supplies needed:

-- 1/4 pound vanilla beans
+- 1/4 pound vanilla beans (about 20-25 pods)

-- 1 gallon vodka, any inexpensive brand will do (or bourbon, or rum for gluten-free)
+- 1-gallon vodka, any inexpensive brand will do (or bourbon, or rum for gluten-free)

 - sharp paring knife or kitchen scissors

-- very clean wide mouth quart or half gallon jars with lids
+- very clean wide-mouth quart or half-gallon jars with lids

-- little bottles (if making gifts)
+- little amber glass bottles (if making gifts)

-The ratio of beans to alcohol ranges from 8 vanilla beans (~1 ounce) for each cup vodka all the way down to 2 beans per cup.
+The ratio of beans to alcohol ranges from 8 vanilla beans (~1 ounce) for each cup of vodka all the way down to 2 beans per cup.
 One quart = 4 cups and a half gallon is 8 cups to help you do the math. 😉

 But which to use?
 I say go frugal and use as few as possible…If you warm up the vodka you can use as little as 1 bean per 2/3 cup alcohol!!!